 So Nantes!
 This lovely city has a river, the Loire, and also a "fleuve", which is like a smaller river, called l'Erdre.
 This makes me one very happy girl, as I get to see it every day!

 Today, my friends and I ventured out on the town in search of canoes or kayaks, so that we could explore the Erdre.
 I was pretty excited, as I love being on the water.
-If find it very relaxing to just enjoy nature and creation!
+If find it very relaxing to just enjoy nature!

 We followed the boats to a little island, which we found out was actually artificial and rented a few double kayaks.
 The sun was shining, the swans were out, the water was calm, and I was in a boat.
 Life really wasn't going to get much better!